veggero/nylo/README.md

 ### Sparse is better than dense

-Nylo flawlessy supports modulation into multiple files
+Nylo flawless supports modulation into multiple files

 | File        | Code             |
 | ----------- |:----------------:|